 To make that shift, organizations will likely have to rely on a data discovery solution to manage personal data in a compliant way and get actionable insights into personal data processing.

-We will go over the challenges, risks, technical and organizational issues, and solutions to these problems.
+We will review the challenges, risks, technical and organizational issues, and solutions to these problems.

 Why discovering data is not easy

-Data Discovery is not easy because it is almost impossible to get the results you trust.
-Suppose you have ever tried to conduct data discovery in your organization without a proper data discovery solution.
+Data Discovery is not easy because getting the results you trust is almost impossible.
+Suppose you tried to conduct data discovery in your organization without a proper data discovery solution.

-In that case, you might already know that going through large volumes of data and manually labeling personal data types consumes a lot of resources and gives questionable results.
+You might already know that going through large volumes of data and manually labeling personal data types consumes a lot of resources with questionable results.

 On the other hand, we have experienced a multitude of problems when mapping personal data for our clients with other data discovery tools.